Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Properties of and its Gaussian potential

 \begin{prop} $\bPb$-almost surely, for any $\epsilon>0$,

 \end{prop} \begin{proof} Set $r_m = 2^m$.
 By monotone convergence (applied twice), scaling invariance of $\Tg$, then monotone convergence again,

 By \cite[Theorem 1.4]{duquesnelegallhausdorff2006}, the final probability on the RHS is 1 when considered on the compact stable tree $\Tgc$ instead of $\Tg$.
 Combining again with scaling invariance, it therefore follows from \cite[Theorem 1.3]{DuqSinTree} (which shows that $\Tg$ is a local limit of compact stable trees) that this probability is also $1$ on $\Tg$.
-Finally, since $\epsilon > 0$ was arbitrary we can replace $1$ with $0$ and extend more generally to $r \to 0$ since $\mu (B(\rho, r)) \leq \mu (B(\rho, 2^{\lceil \log_2 r \rceil})$. \end{proof}
+Finally, since $\epsilon > 0$ was arbitrary we can replace $1$ with and $\delta>0$ and then with $0$, and extend more generally to $r \to 0$ since $\mu (B(O, r)) \leq \mu (B(O, 2^{\lceil \log_2 r \rceil})$.